TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/.github/ISSUE_TEMPLATE/bug_report.md

 ### Possible Solution

-Only if you have suggestions on a fix for the bug.
+Only if you have concrete suggestions to solve the problem.

 ### Additional context

-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the request here.